Font size: +

 Sometimes, as we age, our loved ones start to eye us with concern.
 We have trouble with one thing, and our relatives may think it’s a sign of something worse.
 The truth is, with a little help, many seniors are capable of going about their day just fine.
 These are the folks that assisted living facilities are made for.

-In assisted living, residents typically reside in their own apartments, which even include small kitchens.
+In assisted living, residents typically reside in their apartments, which even include small kitchens.
 Staff are trained to provide help when and where needed with ADLs—the “Activities of Daily Living.”
 These include tasks like cooking, eating, bathing, and dressing.
 Residents also receive help with routine tasks such as housekeeping.

 Sometimes, these tasks have become too difficult for seniors to tackle on their own.
-In other cases, they’ve simply become too time consuming.
+In other cases, they’ve simply become too time-consuming.
 Whereas cleaning may have taken half a day in the past, now it seems to take all week.
 Other tasks, like cooking, may seem equally daunting.
 With these handled or helped with by staff, seniors are free to go about their day with a renewed sense of freedom and independence.
 Staff also help residents keep an eye on medications, and medical personnel are on hand should they be needed.

 Full-Time Care in a Nursing Home

 While this may sound more like the “typical” nursing home experience people have in mind, there’s still more to it than meets the eye.
 A nursing home is also known as a skilled nursing facility due to the high level of care provided.
 Nursing homes are equipped to deliver medical care for a variety of conditions, from difficult illnesses to debilitating injuries.
-For that reason, skilled nursing is typically broken up into two categories—short term skilled nursing and long term skilled nursing.
+For that reason, skilled nursing is typically broken up into two categories—short-term skilled nursing and long-term skilled nursing.

 To learn more and find the right senior living option for you, explore the options we have available at Senioridy.